 Working in Scotland as an American

 Unfortunately, moving to Scotland is a challenge for my American friends.
 There are still several ways you can do it, but it’s not as simple as just getting a working holiday visa.
-If you plan on moving to Scotland for work as an American, you can apply for a work visa through the UK Government Immigration website.
+If you plan on moving to Scotland to work as an American, you can apply for a work visa through the UK Government Immigration website.

 But to be granted a visa, you must already have a job lined up before moving to Scotland.
 You’ll have to speak to your place of work and get them to help you obtain the proper work visa.
 Click here to find out more.